szporwolik/perun/README.md

  * For JSON Export:
    * DCS World stable or DCS World beta
  * **(Optional)** For MySQL Export:
-   * MySQL server with read/write access
+   * MySQL server with read/write access (tested with v5.7.21)
+   * .NET Framework 4.6.1

 3rd party applications support:
  * for [DCS SRS](https://github.com/ciribob/DCS-SimpleRadioStandalone/releases) integration location of the clients-list.json file will be required (by default: SRS Server folder), "Auto Export List" option has to be enabled - see [SRS documentation](https://github.com/ciribob/DCS-SimpleRadioStandalone/wiki)